filippolauria/LinEnum/README.md

 * -t Performs thorough (slow) tests.
 Without this switch default 'quick' scans are performed.
 * -k An optional switch for which the user can search for a single keyword within many files (documented below).
 * -r Requires the user to enter a report name.
 The report (.txt file) will be saved to the current working directory.
-* -e Requires the user to enter an output location i.e. /tmp/export.
-If this location does not exist, it will be created.

-Note: **Export functionality is currently in the experimental stage.**

 ## Checks/tasks performed by LinEnum
 * System